 Without a doubt, any individual who drinks to excess and then gets behind the wheel of a motor vehicle is exhibiting some level of negligent behavior, if not complete ignorance of the law.
 Never mind a lack of moral judgment, which could result in the injury or death of one or more innocent people in the process.
-As Maryland personal injury lawyers, the professional legal experts at Lebowitz & Mzhen, LLC, know that a drunken driving collision takes place once every hour in this state.
+As Maryland personal injury lawyers, the professional legal experts at Lebowitz & Mzhen Personal Injury Lawyers, know that a drunken driving collision takes place once every hour in this state.
 Of those, one person in 50 is likely to be killed as a result.

 Unfortunately, impaired driving -- whether it involves alcohol, prescription medications, or illegal drugs -- happens more often than most people realize.
 According to the state of Maryland, in 2008, over 150 people died in drunk driving accidents; approximately 24,000 motorists were stopped and arrested by local and state police for operating a motor vehicle while under the influence of alcohol alone.
 In 2010, the number of fatal DWI-DUI crashes had risen to 177.
 And although traffic deaths have declined overall, safety experts have noted that alcohol and drug-related deaths on Maryland roadways have not followed a similar decline.